cloudnative-pg/cloudnative-pg/docs/src/operator_capability_levels.md

 ### Prometheus exporter with configurable queries

-The instance manager provides a pluggable framework and, via its own web server, exposes an endpoint to export metrics for the [Prometheus](https://prometheus.io/) monitoring and alerting tool.
+The instance manager provides a pluggable framework and, via its own web server listening on port 9187, exposes an endpoint to export metrics for the [Prometheus](https://prometheus.io/) monitoring and alerting tool.
 The operator supports custom monitoring queries defined as `ConfigMap` and `Secret` objects using a syntax that is compatible with [`postgres_exporter` for Prometheus](https://github.com/prometheus-community/postgres_exporter).